lens-protocol/momoka/README.md

 ## Verifiers

 The verifier's job is to listen out for all DA publications sent from the submitters and verify it is a valid submissions.
 It has a certain amount of criteria it must check when the publications come in; its sole purpose is to just prove the submitter is telling the truth.
 Anyone can run a verifier; it's just open-source software which can be run with a few commands.
 The verifier uses leveldb to store passed results allowing it to be very fast.
+It also forks the archive node using foundry `anvil` so it can run locally on the machine, this improves speed, cost as you are not paying for the all of the requests.
+All you need is an archive node so it can be forked it will use the archieve node sometimes for latest block numbers and reforking to the head when it needs to.

 ## Current restrictions with DA publications